Meanwhile/Misc./README.md

 *README.UncleZen-V.1.0* - A Readme for the Uncle Zen.brn file that works in BeSam, the Scriptable Artificial Mind for BeOS (text has been updated).

-*README.md* - The Readme you're reading now...
+*README.md* - The Readme you're reading now.

 *Uncle Zen.brn* - The original Turing test beating brain file for BeSam that I wrote many years ago.